nekrassov01/lem/README.md

 ## Features

-The functionality is very small and supports only the following:
+This tool supports the following features:

-- Configuration file initialization
+- Generate a template for the configuration file
-- Configuration file validation
+- Fine-grained config validation
-- Splitting, prefix substitution, and distribution of the central .env
+- Splitting, prefix replacement, and distribution to each directory of central .env
 - Monitoring of central .env and reflection of changes

-## Optional features

-The following features are available by enabling your settings:
+- Stage switching and persistence of current stages
 - Detects environment variables with empty values and exits with an error
 - Automatically generate `.envrc` and use `watch_file` to have direnv monitor `.env`